libfuse/pyfuse3/README.rst

 Development Status
 ------------------

-Python-LLFUSE is considered stable, and releases will preserve API compatibility.
+The Python-LLFUSE API is not yet stable and may change from one release to the other.

 Contributing
 ------------